Written by Sara Fekri

 Introduction

 Here, we will be presenting how the FITS files, an astronomy file format, are handled in Python and the steps taken to get the HR diagram of the star clusters.
-The objects we have captured are Messier 35, Messier 36, and Messier 37 on the night of 08/February/2023.
+The objects we have captured are the open clusters Messier 35, Messier 36, and Messier 37 on the night of 08/February/2023.
+We also observed the Orion Nebulae M42, and globular cluster M3.

 The steps taken for our project each have a detailed blog post and are as follows: